Tazinho/AlmostRandom/content/post/2026-09-23-data-dict-jumping-frogs.md

 The context includes how the data was obtained.
 The measurements come from a live-animal competition, and the [collection notes](https://github.com/hadley/frog-jumping/blob/main/data-collection.md) describe [how participants prompt the frogs to jump](https://journals.biologists.com/jeb/article/216/21/3947/11669/Chasing-maximal-performance-a-cautionary-tale-from).
 For me, that raises animal-welfare concerns alongside the curiosity of the example.[^frog-welfare] That ethical context is worth keeping visible too.

 A data dictionary can record what each row represents, how values were measured and how tables fit together.
-[Data Dict](https://data-dict.tidyverse.org/), an open-source project from [Hadley Wickham](https://github.com/hadley/data-dict.yaml) supported by Posit, combines a format for those descriptions with a command-line tool.
+[Data Dict](https://data-dict.tidyverse.org/), an open-source project initiated by [Hadley Wickham](https://github.com/hadley/data-dict.yaml) and supported by Posit, combines a format for those descriptions with a command-line tool.
 In `data-dict.yaml`, descriptions of the data and rules it should satisfy live together in one file.
 The command-line tool checks those rules against the data and turns the dictionary into readable documentation.
 The format is [designed for teams working across R, Python and SQL](https://data-dict.tidyverse.org/who-why-when.html).

 ## Take a look